 Here you can find information on counselling and therapy services.

-Counselling by email has many advantages, but it also has limitations.
-Addictive behaviour in particular can be traced back to deeper causes.
-These can only be explored and treated with long-term therapeutic measures.
-Often, addictions and addictive behaviour lead to other problems (debts, unemployment, etc.).
+Counseling by e-mail has many advantages, but it also has limitations.
+Addictive behavior in particular can usually be traced back to deeper causes.
+These are easiest to investigate and treat with therapeutic measures.
+It is not uncommon for addictions and addictive behavior to cause further difficulties (debts, unemployment, etc.).

 Outpatient and inpatient therapy and life support